This simple 3D-printable attachment lets you open doors hands-free

 A 2014 study from the American Society for Microbiology looked at how the contamination of “just a single doorknob or table top” could result in the spread of viruses throughout healthcare facilities, hospitals, and office buildings.
 A tracer virus was placed on those two commonly touched surfaces at the beginning of the day in a healthcare facility and an office building, and after a few hours, researchers sampled up to 100 fomites, which are surfaces capable of carrying infectious organisms, including light switches, bed rails, push buttons, coffee pot handles, sink tap handles, doorknobs, phones, and computer equipment.
 Within two to four hours, between 40% to 60% of those surfaces sampled were contaminated.

 “It’s an easy quick fix,” Crutchfield says of the hands-free door handle attachments, noting that the design also doesn’t require a lot of testing or rigorous safety production measures like 3D-printed face masks or ventilator valves would to ensure that they work and are as safe as possible.
-Materialise is in the process of developing designs to 3D print other devices that can be used in medical settings during the COVID-19 crisis, especially as hospitals face immense shortages, but those designs are awaiting the proper trials before the company makes those files available.
+Materialise is in the process of developing designs to 3D-print other devices that can be used in medical settings during the COVID-19 crisis, especially as hospitals face immense shortages, but those designs are awaiting the proper trials before the company makes those files available.

 Hands-free door openers aren’t new.
 These sorts of attachments have long been important for disability accessibility, and many of the responses to the coronavirus pandemic have been things that the disabled community has already been practicing or has previously asked for, from remote learning to work from home accommodations.

 For facilities that don’t already have such accessible hands-free door handles in place, a 3D-printable option is an easy add-on, and in a time of crisis like the spread of COVID-19, quick adaptations are especially important.
-“It’s really interesting to watch the role that 3D printing is going to be able to play to try to accelerate the supply chain,” Crutchfield says. “[Hospitals] are all looking to see how 3D printing can quickly supplement current capacity or alleviate supply chain constraints that they have because of what’s happening.”
+“It’s really interesting to watch the role that 3D-printing is going to be able to play to try to accelerate the supply chain,” Crutchfield says. “[Hospitals] are all looking to see how 3D-printing can quickly supplement current capacity or alleviate supply chain constraints that they have because of what’s happening.”